Kushal-ghimire/ANN_Breast_Cancer_Analysis/README.md

 - Run the Streamlit app locally: ( streamlit run streamlit.py

+## Dataset

+- The dataset is the Breast Cancer dataset provided by scikit-learn, containing the following:

+**30 features** such as mean radius, texture, perimeter, area, etc.*
+- 2 target classes:
+   - 0: Malignant (cancerous)
+   - 1: Benign (non-cancerous)

 ## Features

 - **Data Preprocessing and Feature Selection:** The project includes loading the breast cancer dataset, handling missing values, and selecting the most relevant features using `SelectKBest`.